plutomedia/github-basics/README.md

   1. en en
   2. en to

-Backtics ` to make monospaced whatever else the formatting were Here is the `monospaced` text and `**this**` text-
+Back-tics  to make monospaced whatever else the formatting were Here is the `monospaced` text and `**this**` text-

-with ` ` ` we make a block
+with  we make a block
 ```
 bla bla
-bla bla
+bla 'bla'
 og bla bla
 ```

 and finally links:
 [Visit GitHub!](https://www.github.com)